genaev/LHDetect2/README.txt

 $ ./lhdetect2 --cmd detect -i ../test/1.png -l

 Web-Service
-You can use the web service developed on the basis of the LHDetect2 program http://wheatdb.org/lhdetect2
+You can use the web service based on the LHDetect2 program http://wheatdb.org/lhdetect2

 Contact Information